Ouroboros by Nejla Yatkin

 Supporters:

-Ouroboros is a National Performance Network (NPN) Creation & Development Fund Project co- commissioned by MECA, Art2Action, Dance Complex and NPN.
+Ouroboros premiere is a National Performance Network (NPN) Creation & Development Fund Project co- commissioned by MECA, Art2Action, Dance Complex and NPN.
 More information: www.npnweb.org.

 Photos